warrofua/glass-bead-game/README.md

 - Data is in-memory (ephemeral).
 Suitable for local development and testing.
 - Both deterministic (v0) and LLM-powered (v1) judging are available.
 - See `/packages/types/src/index.ts` for complete type definitions and move schemas.
-- All 58 tests pass with comprehensive coverage across server, web, and types packages.
+- Test suite: 56 tests total (27 server, 10 web, 20 types) with 55 passing and 1 skipped.

 ## Architecture
 ![Architecture Diagram](docs/architecture.svg)